-Question 4-Foreign Partners
+Question 4.
+Foreign Partners

-Answer Yes to Question 4 if the partnership had any foreign partners (for purposes of section 1446) at any time during the tax year.
-Otherwise, answer No.
+Answer "Yes" to Question 4 if the partnership had any foreign partners (for purposes of section 1446) at any time during the tax year.
+Otherwise, answer "No."

 If the partnership had gross income effectively connected with a trade or business in the United States and foreign partners, it may be required to withhold tax under section 1446 on income allocable to foreign partners (without regard to distributions) and file Forms 8804, 8805, and 8813.
+See Rev. Proc.
+89-31, 1989-1 C.B.
+895 and Rev. Proc.
+92-66, 1992-2 C.B.
+428 for more information.

-Answer Yes to Question 5 if interests in the partnership are traded on an established securities market or are readily tradable on a secondary market (or its substantial equivalent).
+Answer "Yes" to Question 5 if interests in the partnership are traded on an established securities market or are readily tradable on a secondary market (or its substantial equivalent).